-ESF has a bike library program!
+Bike culture is big at ESF!
+We have a bike library program, along with a multitude of places to safely lock your bike on campus.
 Five bicycles are located outside of Moon Library and are available to rent for 24 hours at a time.
-Membership to ESF students is free and bikes are rented from Moon Library with the swipe of an ESF ID card.
+Rental to ESF students is free and bikes are rented from Moon Library with the swipe of an ESF ID card.
 Visit Moon Library to complete forms and view a short (10-15 minute) safety presentation.
-Contact Jordan Brinkley with questions (x6841).

 The City of Syracuse has a bike website including information about local events, resources, infrastructure and its Bike Plan.
 The Onondaga Cycling Club offers route maps and is a great resource for meetups, events and activities.

 Centro offers a network of services in the CNY area and has a Transit Hub located in downtown Syracuse.
 Visit their website for more information about special event routes and services, view the most up to date schedules and maps and learn about connecting services to Amtrak, Greyhound, MegaBus and Trailways.
-The Centro bus schedule can seem a bit confusing at first.
-We created the handy guides below to help you ride with ease and confidence!
+The Centro bus schedule can seem a bit confusing at first, but they offer a travel training program to help.

-The Sustainability Division issues a commuter survey every one or two years as part of its STARS reporting process.
-The most recent survey was conducted in February 2021 and measured commuting habits from March 2019-March 2020.
-This survey was sent to approximately 1,800 students and 420 faculty/staff and garnered a response rate of 16%.
+The Office of Sustainability issues a commuter survey every two years as part of its STARS reporting process.
+The most recent survey was conducted in February 2022 and was sent to approximately 2,500 campus community members (faculty, staff and students), garnering a response rate of ~21%.

-The survey showed that 67% of students and 23% of faculty/staff use a more sustainable commuting option as their primary mode of transportation to and from campus (walking, cycling, van/carpooling, public transit, campus shuttle, scooter, motorcycles, zero emissions vehicle or distance learning).
+The survey showed that 59% of students, 17% of staff and 50% of faculty use a more sustainable commuting option as their primary mode of transportation to and from campus (walking, cycling, van/carpooling, public transit, campus shuttle, scooter, motorcycles, zero emissions vehicle or distance learning/telecommuting).